Heating and Air Questions and Answers

 How do I know if I need my AC serviced?

 Like any other piece of machinery, your AC system needs to be maintained regularly to function properly.
 We recommend two planned maintenance visits per year.
 Once in the spring and the second in the fall.
 Two appointments will allow us to prepare the system before the most challenging times, summer and winter.
 Planned maintenance will help identify any issues that your system may have before they become huge.
 Maintaining your system keeps it ready to run efficiently.
 It also saves you money on future repair costs and energy usage.
-Call us or go online to www.aircontrol-heatingandair.com to schedule your planned maintenance service with us today.
+Call, text, or click here to schedule your planned maintenance service with us today.

 What is done during AC maintenance?

 Air Control Heating and Air also offer a commercial maintenance plan.
 The commercial maintenance plan is platinum level and includes two tune-ups, one in the spring and one in the fall using our 18-points system check, two 1-inch filter replacements, one refrigerant leak check.
 You also receive a 10% discount on repairs, priority repair service, and a minimum 5-year parts warranty.
-To request Maintenance, click here (insert a link from the maintenance page here)
+To request Maintenance text or click here.

 When should I replace my air conditioner?